helm/helm/docs/charts.md

     email: The maintainer's email (optional for each maintainer)
     url: A URL for the maintainer (optional for each maintainer)
 engine: gotpl # The name of the template engine (optional, defaults to gotpl)
+expandValues: Whether or not any templates found in values should be recursively expanded (optional, boolean)
 icon: A URL to an SVG or PNG image to be used as an icon (optional).
 appVersion: The version of the app that this contains (optional).
 This needn't be SemVer.
 deprecated: Whether this chart is deprecated (optional, boolean)